daelsepara/mysql-connector-demo/README.md

 # MySQL Connector/C++ Library Demo

-This is a demonstration of how to use mysql-connector library in C++
+This is a single header file demonstration of how to use mysql-connector library in C++.
+It uses smart pointers in to automatically free up allocated resources whenever they go out of scope.

 ## Requires